Please see CONTRIBUTING_GUIDE.md for more information.

 In order to run e2e tests you need to install lisk-core

-Setup a lisk test node as described in https://github.com/LiskHQ/lisk#tests
+Setup a lisk test node as described in Preparing Node headline under the tests section of Lisk Framework README.

 Run lisk test node with pm2 on